 Now this part may be confusing but here goes: a garment manufacturer might keep the original standard SIZE CHART as before, and STILL grade this style evenly between all sizes:

 Does this mean that the size 2 garments are going to slightly tight, comparing garment to size chart?
 Yes.
 This is a compromise made to reach the goal of fitting the most number of customers, with a consistent grade between sizes.
-(My next post will review a pattern that I can use as a perfect example of this.)

 The bottom line is this: if a pattern designer is marketing to home sewists who are going to make single garments, then having a smooth grade between sizes may not matter.
 It would be nice to know, however, which patterns are suitable for home-sewing only…and which can be used to create a smoothly graded set of garments for selling.